You know that moment where you ask yourself:

 12 | Wasted Food

-The average American household throws away $2,200 worth of food each year.
+Did you know that the average person throws away $2,200 worth of food each year?

 Impulse shopping, lack of meal planning, and throwing away leftovers account for about 40% of wasted food in the US.